uchicago-cs/cmsc23320/website/projects/project1_rubric.rst

 Other Code Quality Issues
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-There a couple of other issues that we care about across all projects:
+There are a couple of other issues that we care about across all projects:

 .. include:: additional_penalties.txt